 Above all else, recognize your limitations.
 Are you in shape and healthy?
 What is your reasonable lifting capacity?
 These should help you decide in advance the limitations you should place upon yourself.
 Staying safely within these limitations is key to your injury prevention plan.

 While lifting, your number one rule will be to avoid placing awkward or undue strain on any vulnerable area of your body.
 Vulnerable areas include: back, neck, wrists, shoulders, knees and elbows.
 Avoid:

-- Prolonged effort with your arms above your head.
+- A prolonged effort with your arms above your head.

-- Bending your neck for too long or due to excessive weigh pressure.
+- Bending your neck for too long or due to excessive weight pressure.